papermill/mill/README.md

 2. Install `mill` with:
-   `sudo npm install --global https://github.com/papermill/mill/tarball/master`
+   `sudo npm install --global mill-cli`

 ## Use

-These is just 1 command for now:
+There is just 1 command for now:

     output                 Output from a papermil project config file

-## Project config
+## Project config: `papermill.json`

+- can have different names, we search for this list and pick the first result:
+    * "_papermill/config.json"
+    * "_papermill/papermill.json"
+    * "papermill/config.json"
+    * "papermill/papermill.json"
+    * ".papermill/config.json"
+    * ".papermill/papermill.json"
+    * ".papermill"
+    * ".papermill.json"
+    * "papermill.json"

-spec TBD
+- spec TBD

 Simple example: